-Description: Sales success is rarely about talent, effort, or motivation alone.
+Description: Sales success is rarely about talent, effort, oSales success is rarely about talent, effort, or motivation alone.
 For most organizations, inconsistent results stem from something far more fundamental: the absence of a disciplined, repeatable sales operating system.
-The TAG Sales Foundations Series is an 11-session, month-by-month program designed to help sales professionals re-establish—or properly build for the first time—the core foundations required for consistent, predictable, high sales performance.
+TAG’s Sales Accelerator 10 Part Series, month-by-month program, is designed to help sales professionals achieve higher sales performance.
 This series focuses on the day-to-day disciplines that drive real outcomes: process, structure, visibility, accountability, and execution.
 From objection handling and prospecting strategy to pipeline management, metrics, differentiation, and closing, each session builds upon the last to form a cohesive system that supports long-term sales success.

 Participants will learn how to move away from reactive selling and toward intentional, controlled execution—where opportunities are qualified properly, pipelines reflect reality, time is used effectively, and deals progress with purpose.